Distant Farewell

 as hell approaches

-it’s then I see it
+then I see more clearly

-in the grey-green carbon
+in the eerie violet

 closing upon us